Johns Hopkins University

 for the Center for Economy and Society at the SNF Agora Institute

 The SNF Agora Institute at Johns Hopkins University is a multidisciplinary academic and public forum dedicated to strengthening global democracy by improving and expanding civic engagement and inclusive dialogue, and by supporting inquiry that leads to real-world change.
-This grant supports the establishment of the Center for Economy and Society, which will be housed within the SNF Agora Institute, and will serve as a multidisciplinary center, bringing together thinkers across the ideological spectrum to reinvigorate debates about politics and economics and identify new possibilities for change.
+This grant supports the establishment of the Center for Economy and Society, which will be housed within the SNF Agora Institute, and will bring together thinkers across disciplines and across the ideological spectrum to reinvigorate debates about politics and economics and identify new possibilities for change.